- Home

 |---|---|---|---|---|

-Second Home deserves special mention — it’s housed in the beautifully restored Mercado da Ribeira (Time Out Market building) and is one of the most visually striking coworking spaces in Europe.
-It’s pricier than alternatives, but the experience is exceptional and the internet is rock-solid.
+Second Home deserves special mention — housed in the restored Mercado da Ribeira (Time Out Market building), it’s one of Europe’s most striking coworking spaces.
+Pricier, but the experience and internet are rock-solid.

 Porto